Are you looking to travel with your furry friend to another country any time soon?

 For authoritative information regarding travel to other countries please contact DEFRA/APHA, the Government department in charge of animal movement.

 The exact procedure that is involved depends on the country or countries that you are visiting with your pet and whether you are planning to return.
-You must check with DEFRA, the government agency that controls animal movement between countries, if you are travelling to a country not included in the list of countries covered by the Pet Passport Scheme as further documentation (including an Export Health Certificate) is likely to be required and, for some countries, diagnostic testing is required prior to the issue of any documentation.
+You must check with DEFRA, the government agency that controls animal movement between countries, if you are travelling to a country not in the EU as further documentation (including an Export Health Certificate) is likely to be required and, for some countries, diagnostic testing is required prior to the issue of any documentation.

-How quickly can a passport for my dog or cat be issued?
+How quickly can an AHC for my dog or cat be issued?

-If your pet’s vaccinations for the desired destination are up to date, we can issue the passport within 24 hours at our surgery.
-You will then be able to travel with you cat or dog 22 days later.
+If your pet’s vaccinations for the desired destination are up to date, we can issue the AHC.
+If you require the AHC within 24 hours an increased fee will be payable.

 Animal diseases abroad